A super moist red velvet cake made from scratch with mini chocolate chips to add fun, all covered in a delicious cream cheese glaze.

 - Preheat oven to 325 degrees F.

 - Combine the flour, sugar, baking soda, baking powder, cocoa powder and salt in a large mixing bowl.
-Whisk and set aside.
+Whisk well and set aside.

 - Pour in about half of the liquid mixture.
 Mix on medium speed until just combined.
 Only about 30 seconds.